Tire: History

+In 1895, Michelin created the world's first pneumatic tires for automobiles, using them in a car called L'Eclair competing in the 1895 Paris-Bordeaux-Paris race.

 Synthetic rubbers were invented in the laboratories of Bayer in the 1920s.
 Rubber shortages in the United Kingdom during WWII prompted research on alternatives to rubber tires with suggestions including leather, compressed asbestos, rayon, felt, bristles, and paper.

 In 1946, Michelin developed the radial tire method of construction.
 Michelin had bought the bankrupt Citroën automobile company in 1934 to utilize this new technology.
 Because of its superiority in handling and fuel economy, use of this technology quickly spread throughout Europe and Asia.
 In the US, the outdated bias-ply tire construction persisted until the Ford Motor Company adopted radial tires in the early 1970s, following a 1968 article in an influential American magazine, Consumer Reports, highlighting the superiority of radial construction.
 The US tire industry lost its market share to Japanese and European manufacturers, which bought out US companies.

 Applications

 Tires may be classified according to the type of vehicle they serve.
 They may be distinguished by the load they carry and by their application, e.g. to a motor vehicle, aircraft, or bicycle.